School of Nursing

 Advising

-The academic advising office is on the ground floor of the School of Nursing Building and can be reached at (573) 882-0277.
+The academic advising office is located in S201 of the School of Nursing and can be reached at (573) 882-0277.
 Students are assigned to an academic advisor upon enrollment at MU.
-In addition, each clinical nursing major can work with faculty advisors who are available for consultation about academic and professional matters.
+In addition, each clinical nursing major can work with faculty who are available for consultation about academic and professional matters.

 Health Care

 Nursing students participate in a variety of on and off-campus educational experiences.
 The School of Nursing does not assume responsibility for healthcare expenses incurred in either setting.
 Students assume responsibility for all health care for illness and injury, including emergency treatment.
-Student Health is located at University Physicians Medical Building, 1101 Hospital Drive, (573) 882-7481.
-For additional information, visit their website at https://studenthealth.missouri.edu/.
+For additional information on campus resources, visit their website at https://wellbeing.missouri.edu/.

 Nursing Graduate Programs